opendatacube/datacube-core/docs/ops/prepare_scripts.rst

     Added "ls8_ledaps_scene"
     ...

-Then index the data.
+Then :ref:`index the data <indexing>`.

 Custom Prepare Scripts
 ----------------------

-We expect that many new datacube will require custom prepare scripts to be written.
+We expect that many new Data Cube instances will require custom prepare scripts to be written.
 It is generally a straightforward task of mapping metadata from one form to another and writing out a YAML document.
-The code need not even be written in Python, although starting with one of the examples is recommended.
+The code need not even be written in Python, although starting with one of our examples is generally the easiest way.